robcarver17/pysystemtrade/docs/userguide.md

 ### Using the standard data objects

-Only one kind of specific data object is provided with the system in the current version - `csvFutures`.
+Only one kind of specific data object is currently provided with the system in the current version - `csvFutures`.

 *WORK IN PROGRESS*